suchiashok/paradigm-capital-case-study/README.md

 npm install
 ```

-### Install Nuxt, Nuxt UI, and Chart.js:

-Make sure the following packages are installed:

-    •	Nuxt: The framework for the app
+    Nuxt: The framework for the app
-    •	Nuxt UI: A library for building UI components
+    Nuxt UI: A library for building UI components
-    •	Chart.js: For rendering interactive charts in the trade dashboard
+    Chart.js: For rendering interactive charts in the trade dashboard

-To install these dependencies, you can add them to your project:

 ```bash
 npm install nuxt nuxt-ui chart.js